solidusio/solidus/guides/payments/payment-processing.md

   then the payment is authorized but not captured.
 This occurs even if if the payment's state is already `completed`.

-Note that `completed` payments can transition to `processing`.
-Calling `process!` on a completed payment attempts to re-authorize and re-purchase the payment.
+Note that `completed` payments can also transition to `processing`.
+Calling `process!` on a completed payment attempts to re-`authorize!` and re-`purchase!` the payment.

 ### If process! cannot complete